thimc/hotel-backend/DOCUMENTATION.md

 This route will return one specific hotel in the same way as the previous route.

-Database pagination is enabled for this route.
+Database pagination is enabled for this route and is required.

 `..../v1/hotel?page=1&limit=5&rating=3`

-The result will be a list of 5 hotels starting from index 1 with a star rating of at least 3 or more.
+The result will be a list of 5 hotels starting from index 1 with a 3 star rating.

 ### /hotel/*id*/rooms
 * Request type: GET